arbormoss/newsletter-forest/README.md

 To publish an article to a specific target, add it to a yaml config file.
 Make sure to set `enable` to true to enable publishing to the target.
-For most targets, you need to set a token or key of some kind for authenticaiton.
+For most targets, you need to set a token or key of some kind for authentication.
 To enable to disable a target without fully removing it from the configuration, set `enable`.

 Example configuration: